Check Engine Light On? You Can Find Out the Code For Free

 Check Engine

-Though not a wallet buster, usually running anywhere between $30 to over $400, how often will you really use one?
-And, wouldn’t it be better to put that cost toward what will invariably be car repair bills?
+Code readers typically aren’t wallet busters, costing anywhere from $30 to over $400.
+But how often would you use one?
+And wouldn’t your money be better spent on the inevitable car repair bills?
 Also, if you don’t need to spend, spend, spend, isn’t there a better way?

 There is.
-Did you know that many local automotive parts stores will tell you what the code means?
-Stores like Advanced Auto Parts, AutoZone, and O’Reilly, all offer free code readings.
-And many mom-and-pop parts stores will do it too.
-Check with them first, to see if they do and if it’s free.
+Did you know many auto parts stores will tell you what the code means?
+Retailers like Advanced Auto Parts, AutoZone, and O’Reilly offer free code readings.
+Many mom-and-pop parts stores will do it too.
+Check with them first to see if they provide the service and whether it’s free.

 Can auto parts stores do more than give you codes?